jmstevers/zignals/README.md

 try expectEqual(1, increment.get());
 ```

-When a signal updates, all derived values are marked dirty and effects that depend on the signal automatically updated.
+When a signal updates, all derived values are marked dirty and effects that depend on the signal are automatically updated.

 ```zig
 counter.set(1);